jingxiangma/jingxiangma.github.io/index.md

 # Jingxiang Ma(马敬翔)

 Welcome to mine webpage!
 I’m a third year PhD in the [AGMP group at University of Sheffield](https://agmp.sites.sheffield.ac.uk/home).
 My supervisor is Andrea Brini.
-You can find mine email in our group webpage.
+You can find mine email address in our group webpage.

 This webpage is still under construction.

-[Download CV (PDF)](cv.pdf)(this one is empty).

 ---